agoston-mc/Thesis/TVM PR-RFC/0000-add-nnef-frontend.md

 # Rationale and alternatives
 [rationale-and-alternatives]: #rationale-and-alternatives

-The frontend of NNEF is similar to that of ONNX, PyTorch, and TensorFlow.
+The frontend of NNEF is similar to that of ONNX, PyTorch, and TensorFlow, adding it would increase the number of model formats that TVM can process.
-Currently, as NNEF does not have a publicly available efficient compiler, NNEF models can only be tested via the simple C++ reference implementation.

 # Prior art
 [prior-art]: #prior-art